vitalets/playwright-bdd/docs/configuration/options.md

 - Type: `boolean`
 - Default: `undefined`

 If this option is enabled, playwright-bdd will add special attachments with BDD data, required for Cucumber reports.
-It gets enabled automatically, when you use `cucmberReporter()` helper.
+It gets enabled automatically, when you use `cucumberReporter()` helper.
 But for scenarios with [reports merging](reporters/cucumber.md#merge-reports), you need to manually set `enrichReporterData: true` when generating **blob** report.

 ## statefulPoms